This information will get ready you for magnetic resonance imaging (MRI) of your breast.

 If an MRI is not safe for you, your doctor will order a different test.
 If you have any other questions about your MRI, call your doctor’s office.

-- If it is hard for you to lie on your stomach for about 1 hour, or if you’re afraid of being in a narrow or small space, talk with your doctor ahead of time.
-He or she may prescribe medication to help you be more comfortable.
+- During your MRI, you will lie on your stomach with your hands above your head for about 1 hour.
+Your breasts will fit into cushioned holes in the table.
+If you think you will be uncomfortable lying still or if you’re afraid of being in a narrow or small space, talk with your doctor or nurse ahead of time.
+They may prescribe medication to help you feel more comfortable.

 The Day of Your MRI